CCBR/HERVx/README.md

-# Telescope
+# HERVx

+A containerized pipeline to characterize **H**uman **E**ndogenous **R**etro**v**irus e**x**pression (`HERVx`) within the human transcriptome.

+HERVx calculates Human Endogenous Retrovirus (HERV) expression in paired-end RNA-sequencing data.
+Quantifying HERV expression is difficult due to their repetitive nature and the high degree of sequence similarity shared among subfamilies-- leading to an inherit level of uncertainty during fragment assignment.

+The HERVx pipeline runs cutadapt to remove adapter sequences and to perform quality-trimming, bowtie2 to align reads against the Human reference genome (hg38), SAMtools to convert from SAM to BAM format  and to sort reads by name, and Telescope to characterize Human Endogenous Retrovirus (HERV) expression.

-Characterization of Human Endogenous Retrovirus (HERV) expression within the transcriptomic landscape using RNA-seq is complicated by uncertainty in fragment assignment because of sequence similarity.
-Telescope is a computational method that provides accurate estimation of transposable element expression (retrotranscriptome) resolved to specific genomic locations.
+[Telescope](https://github.com/mlbendall/telescope) is a computational method that provides accurate estimation of transposable element expression (retrotranscriptome) resolved to specific genomic locations.
 Telescope directly addresses uncertainty in fragment assignment by reassigning ambiguously mapped fragments to the most probable source transcript as determined within a Bayesian statistical model.

-Telescope can be installed from [Github](https://github.com/mlbendall/telescope).
-It can be installed using Conda, but I did not go down that route.
-This repository contains the Dockerfile to build Telescope from scratch along with a few other tools.
+The Dockerfile will build Cutadapt, bowtie2, SAMtools, HTSlib, and Telescope from scratch along with a few other tools.

-The Dockerfile will install Cutadapt, bowtie2, SAMtools, HTSlib, and Telescope.
 Small reference files are located in `/opt2/refs/` in the container's filesystem.

+### Resources
+Reference files, resources, and indices are bundled within the container's filesystem.

 Currently, the following files are located in `/opt2/refs/`:
  - trimmonatic_TruSeqv3_adapters.fa